 - Promoting and Marketing of Library Services

-These modules, informed by a preliminary survey of the participants, are taught in pairs over three face-to-face and blended learning workshops.
+An e-learning platform containing the training resources was also developed for the Myanmar librarians.
+These modules, informed by a preliminary survey of the participants, were taught both on-line and over three face-to-face workshops.

 View more photos from the workshops below.
 (Photography by KnowledgeDOT)